Solutions for Congested Corridors Program (SCCP)

 The Commission developed Comprehensive Multimodal Corridor Plan Guidelines to guide applicants about the statutory requirements for comprehensive corridor plans utilized by agencies needed to apply for SCCP funding.
 Visit the Comprehensive Multimodal Corridor Plan Guidelines page for more information.

-The SCCP hosted virtual office hour sessions in February, March, and April 2022.
-These sessions were open to all applicants across the state and enabled applicants to discuss their project proposals with Commission staff.
+2024 SB 1 Programs Virtual Office Hours - The Commission’s SB 1 Programming Team will host virtual office hour sessions in March, April, and May 2024.
+These sessions are open to all applicants across the state and enable applicants to discuss their project proposals with Commission staff.
+Register here!

 The last year of programming in the 2018 Program (fiscal year 2020-21) will be carried into the 2020 Program.